DevJ5/OTW-Bandit-Writeup/bandit12.md

 ---
 > The password for the next level is stored in the file data.txt, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions

-Some sort of caesar cipher, we can install rot13 for that.
+Some sort of caesar cipher, we can install rot13 for that...

 ``` bash
 #!bin/bash